0xyuzi/Airbnb_NYC/README.md

 ## Introdruction<a id="introdution"></a>
 Airbnb is not just an "another" alternative living accommodation of traditional hotel chains, but a phenomenon that momentarily alters people' view about the hospitality industry.
 It offers unique living experience that can let customers choose their own penchant living environment.
 Fortunately, Airbnb opens its [database](http://insideairbnb.com/get-the-data.html) of millions of records about the information of listings, customer reviews.
 With those data, we can understand Airbnb's ecosystem and how it works.

+It is nice to know how those Airbnb distributed around New York City and how the price of them especially the most expensive listing.
+Besides, it also is good to see the price trend monthly so visitors could make a travel plan based on the tendency to get some bargain price.
+Finally, how customer views these Airbnb listings could indicate how this company is doing for its business.

 ## Three Questions to be answered<a id="threequestion"></a>
 1. Where are the most expensive Airbnb listings located in ?
 2. What is the monthly trend of the listing price?